What is Link Building?

 Prospecting for broken links is an excellent way to connect with people.
 If you find a broken link on someone’s website that your content could be a viable replacement for, then you have a way to provide mutual benefit.

 Use a tool like Check My Links to find broken links and email the site owners to let them know you found a broken link on their site.
 They’ll likely be thankful you spotted something for them, and you can casually mention you have a link they could replace it with.

-Take your time with link building and remember you need different domains in your link profile, too.
-If your main competition has 1,000 referring domains, you need at least 1,001 to be able to have a shot at competing.
-You never know what kind of ongoing link building efforts they have, so you should never really stop trying to build links.
+Take your time with link building, and remember you need different domains in your link profile, too.
+If your main competition has 1,000 referring domains, you need at least 1,001 to have a shot at competing.
+You never know what kind of ongoing link-building efforts they have, so you should never really stop trying to build links.

-If you need help with link building strategy, let us take care of it for you.
+If you need help with a link-building strategy, let us take care of it.
 Contact the team at SEO Inc. today to learn more about how we can help you grow your online presence.